Welfare of farmed insects: Debate over insects' capacity for welfare

 Others feel that considering the wellbeing of farmed insects is going too far.
 Rhys Southan suggests that even most vegans do not care a lot about insects, but that "Insects are to animal rights what Larry Flynt is to the First Amendment—you have to uphold their rights even if you don't want to, or the whole thing falls apart."
 He goes on to propose satirical slogans that insect-rights activists might use against entomophagy.
+However, data on public perceptions suggests that many members of the mainstream American public care about insect welfare in farming, particularly younger consumers, as do traditional animal welfare NGOs in Europe.
+Accordingly, animal welfare scientists have suggested that insect farmers may care about insect welfare for social and economical reasons, such as consumer confidence in the industry's adherence to high ethical standards for animal rearing, maintaining their social license to operate, and brand differentiation opportunities that increase industry maturation.
+Some recent anecdotes suggest there is growing public interest in insect welfare, at least in research: public outcry over lethal wasp scientific surveys in the UK resulted in a BBC podcast episode about lethal sampling with entomologist Adam Hart and a publication about invertebrate research ethics.